-- It does not require the military applicant to have been licensed for at least the past 2 years. - It does not specifically state that the out-of-state license must be at the highest level for independent clinical practice. - It does not require any California-specific coursework. - It does not contain a requirement for the applicant to take the California law and ethics exam. - It does not specify that the applicant must pay the required application fees for licensure (this may have been an accidental omission).
+It does not require the military applicant to have been licensed for at least the past 2 years.

+It does not specifically state that the out-of-state license must be at the highest level for independent clinical practice.

+It does not require any California-specific coursework.

+• It does not specify that the applicant must pay the required application fees for licensure (this may have been an accidental omission).

+It does not contain a requirement for the applicant to take the California law

-Effect on LEPs
+24 Effect on LEPs